 E1.
-A topological space X is called a door space if every subset is either open or closed.
-Prove that a T_2 space is a door space if and only if it has at most one non-isolated point.
+X is called a door space if every subset is either open or closed.
+Prove that if a T_2 -space X contains two points that are not isolated, then X is not a door space, and that otherwise X is a door space.